 We're seeing it in B Corps.
-If we look at the rise of some of these startups by young 20-year-olds, or whatever, that tells you something about the attitude and the entrepreneurial spirit in the next generation, Roddy, that you and I haven't had those kind of abilities or the creative mindsets to be very exploratory in nature.
+If we look at the rise of some of these startups by young entrepreneurial spirit in the next generation, Roddy, that you and I haven't had those kind of abilities or the creative mindsets to be very exploratory in nature.